Tapton School Academy Trust is a Multi-Academy Trust (MAT), a charitable company limited by guarantee and an exempt charity.

 Meet the Trustees

-Sarah Draper - Chair of Learner Experience Committee
+Sarah Draper - Chair

 Sarah joined the Trust Board in 2019, and was previously Local Governing Body Chair at Chaucer School.
+She has been involved in school governance for the last 10 years.

 Born and brought up in Birmingham, Sarah entered teaching in 1978, progressing to Headship in 1997.
 After 10 years as Headteacher in a North East Sheffield school, Sarah spent 6 years working in the Local Authority's Children and Young People's Service, ultimately as Assistant Director for Inclusion and Special Educational Needs.